xRiot45/express-js-cli-web/README.md

 Hi there!
 If you find this tool useful and it helps you in your work, consider supporting me with a small donation.
 Your support is completely optional, but it would mean a lot and help me continue improving this tool.

-Thank you for using this Express JS CLI! 😊 <br />
+Thank you for using this Express CLI! 😊
 Happy coding! 🚀

 [Link Donate](https://saweria.co/thomasalberto)